-- A. Read each Section of this Request for Proposals (RFP) carefully. - B. Section V of the RFP must be utilized as the proposal format by agencies/organizations responding to the RFP. - C. Provide the information required of each section as concisely and completely as possible.
+- A. Read each Section of this Request for Proposals (RFP) carefully. - B. Section V of the RFP must be utilized as the proposal format by organizations responding to the RFP. - C. Provide the information required of each section as concisely and completely as possible.
 Be specific and, where appropriate or deemed necessary, provide examples that clarify descriptions. - D. Provide information in the exact order as it is requested on the standard RFP response format provided.
-Include the title of each section.